 Drake-Chenault's "THE GOLDEN YEARS"

 hosted by Robert W. Morgan.
-This demo was "lost" for years.....now a special music/history radio program which would highlight an individual year, is unearthed for you to check out.
+This demo was "lost" for years.....now a special music/history radio program that would highlight an individual year is unearthed for you to check out.
 This sample demo includes a segment from the year 1965.....

 It was great to get more information by e-mail from Denny Adkins, who was the "original" PD of WBNQ when it went with the "Olde Golde"(from Draper-Blore) format in August of 1972 and left to work for Drake Chenault in 1976.
 He was President of Drake-Chenault when he left the syndication company in 1987.

 Drake Chenault From the Inside Here's a wealth of information about "how they did it!" as described by the Director of Engineering at Drake Chenault from 1974 to 1988.
 Henry "Hank" Landsburg's narrative of the technical aspect of supplying over 300 radio stations with formats is featured on this site.
 There's more to be added including pictures and audio, so check back often for updates!!!
 Be sure and return here!

 Denny Adkins, former PD of WBNQ in Bloomington, Illinois, and a former President of Drake-Chenault for his contribution!!